This post on the Fast of Tammuz is the eighth in a series on Divine Appointments: Insights from God’s Calendar. Nothing in the Bible is “old news”!

 And sadly, yes, the Lord has shown me a couple….

 A sincere thank you for devoting your time and attention to this eighth post in the series on Divine Appointments: Insights from God’s Calendar.
-Here’s an invitation to access a free eBook and subscribe to the series:
+Here’s an invitation to a free eBook, and to subscribe to the rest of the series:

-Here is the full list of posts in the series.
-I’ve bolded and put asterisks on a couple that I believe are crucial reading right now!
+Here are the additional posts, if you’d like to check them out.
+I’ve bolded and put asterisks on a couple that I think are critical reading right now!